-Separated Flow Transition Under Simulated Low-Pressure Turbine Airfoil Conditions—Part 1: Mean Flow and Turbulence Statistics
+Separated Flow Transition Under Simulated Low-Pressure Turbine Airfoil Conditions—Part 2: Turbulence Spectra

 - Views Icon Views

 - Share Icon Share

 Volino, R. J. (November 7, 2002).
 "Separated Flow Transition Under Simulated Low-Pressure Turbine Airfoil Conditions—Part 2: Turbulence Spectra ."
 ASME.
 J. Turbomach.
 October 2002; 124(4): 656–664. https://doi.org/10.1115/1.1506939